 Back Blog

 The world of the NFL is as much about the coaches on the sidelines as it is about the players on the pitch.
 The coaches, with their strategic minds and leadership abilities, often become the face of their team.
-However, the intense, fast-paced nature of the game means that even the most successful coaches can face the ax at a moment’s notice – and in today’s blog, we’re going to look at some of the most controversial and brutal coach firings in NFL history.
+So when beloved or successful coaches face the ax without warning, it can leave fans fuming.
+In this blog, we’ve highlighted the dumbest NFL coach firings in the history of the league that have caused controversy.

 NFL Coach Firings: An Introduction